 *Auditor General and Judicial employees should submit all supporting documentation to their HR office instead of the MI HR Service Center.

-There were several plan changes to note during BOE this year.
-While it is important to review benefits annually to ensure elections will meet your needs for the coming plan year, it is particularly important to weigh your options when there are multiple changes and plan enhancements occurring.
+There are changes to note during BOE this year.
+While it is important to review benefits annually to ensure elections will meet your needs for the coming plan year, it is particularly important to weigh your options when there are changes occurring.

-If no new health insurance plan was elected, enrollment and coverage in the Priority Health HMO and Catastrophic health plan expires on January 1, 2023.
-Enrollees were contacted directly by both email and mail with additional details and info.
-Visit the Heath Plan Elimination page for more information.
+McLaren Health Plan and Physicians Health Plan (PHP) have chosen to not offer health insurance to state employees, retirees and dependents effective January 1, 2024.
+Enrollees in these plans must elect a new health plan during BOE to continue health coverage after December 31, 2023.
+If no new health insurance plan is elected, enrollment and coverage in McLaren Health Plan and Physicians Health Plan (PHP) expires on January 1, 2024.
+Current enrollees will be contacted directly by both email and mail with additional details and information.
+Visit the Heath Plan Discontinuation page for more information.

 HMO Insurance Premium Rate Increases

 Employees are encouraged to review all aspects of their benefit elections every year, rates included.
-This year, many HMOs have an increase in bi-weekly premiums.
+This year, HMOs have an increase in bi-weekly premiums.
 It is important to take these changes into account when making your benefit elections.
-The effective date for elections and changes is January 1, 2023 and they will first be reflected on the January 5, 2023 paycheck.
+The effective date for elections and changes is January 1, 2024 and they will first be reflected on the January 4, 2024 paycheck.